swpecht/swpecht.github.io/projects/racoon/README.md

 [ ] Implement visualizing the simulation
   [*] Show static representation using gizmos
   [ ] Implement movement on ticks
-  [ ] Implement lerping to smooth the movement
+    [ ] How to handle units that can move at different speeds? -- save for later [ ] Implement lerping to smooth the movement
+[ ] Implement attacking

 [ ] Implement a basic ai using cfr or some similar algorithm -- should we implement the card platypus gamestate?